-I have advocated “business led” or “benefits driven” project management since 1997 when the first edition of The Project Workout was published.
+I have advocated “business-led” or “benefits-driven” project management since 1997 when the first edition of The Project Workout was published.
 I argued that a project should only be undertaken if it benefits the organisation.
-Looking back 14 years, it all seems so obvious.
+Looking back, it all seems so obvious.
 Why would anyone embark on a project with no benefits?
 This article looks to explore the importance of business cases.

-At that time however, project management was more concentrated on delivery.
-It was also very “contractor” focussed and the idea of project management as a vehicle for directing and managing internal projects was, for many people, novel.
-For example, Section 3 of PMI’s Body of Knowledge is more about “project manager-ment” than holistic project management, where the role of the project sponsor and business case is paramount.
+At that time, however, project management was more concentrated on delivery.
+It was also very “contractor” focused and the idea of project management as a vehicle for directing and managing internal projects was, for many people, novel.
+For example, Section 3 of PMI’s Body of Knowledge is more about “project management” than holistic project management, where the role of the project sponsor and the business case is paramount.

 But are our projects truly connected to “benefits”?
 Or is something going wrong?
 Simon Harris, in his recent article in Project Manager Today (March 2011), “About Face – Tackling Business Case Abuse”, certainly thinks there is room for improvement.
 Yet, it is not solely a problem of “process” but also one of human behaviour.
 Let’s look at some examples.